Halogen analysis laboratory according to RCC-M 2018 F6000 annex v §c

 Our FAQ

-Why does the RCC-M mandate halogen control?
+Why does RCC-M require halogen testing?

 Which products are covered by Annex V §C?

-• Penetrating dyes: penetrants, developers, cleaners.
+• Dye penetrant products: penetrants, developers, cleaners.

 • Cleaning solvents: used before welding or after machining.

-What are the thresholds of acceptability?
+What are the acceptance thresholds?

-• Total halogens (Cl + F): < 200 ppm (parts per million).
+• Total halogens (Cl + F) : < 200 ppm (parts per million).

-• Total sulfur (S): < 200 ppm.
+• Total sulfur (S) : < 200 ppm.

-How to get a quote from FILAB?
+How can i get a quote from FILAB?

-To obtain a quote, you can contact our team via our contact form, by phone, or by email.
+To get a quote, you can contact our teams via our contact form, by phone, or by email.

-Simply tell us your requirements (type of material, desired analysis, applicable standards, urgency, quantity of samples, etc.).
+All you need to do is send us your requirements (material type, analysis requested, any applicable standard, urgency, sample quantity, etc.).
 We will then send you a personalized technical and pricing proposal within 24-48 hours.

-What is the typical duration of the analysis?
+What is the typical turnaround time for analysis?

-Turnaround times vary depending on the nature of the analysis and the complexity of the expert assessment project.
+Lead times vary depending on the nature of the analysis and the complexity of the expert assessment project.

-However, FILAB is committed to providing fast turnaround times tailored to your industrial constraints and urgent needs.
+However, FILAB is committed to providing fast turnaround times tailored to your constraints and industrial urgencies.

 The filab advantages